OHDSI/TheBookOfOhdsi/PopulationLevelEstimation.md

 #### Positive control synthesis {-}

 In addition to negative controls we can also include positive controls, which are exposure-outcome pairs where a causal effect is believed to exist with known effect size.
 For various reasons real positive controls are problematic, so instead we rely on synthetic positive controls, derived from negative controls as described in Chapter \@ref(MethodValidity).
 We can choose to **perform positive control synthesis**.
-If "yes", we must choose the **model type**, currently being "Poisson" and "surival".
+If "yes", we must choose the **model type**, currently being "Poisson" and "survival".
 Since we use a survival (Cox) model in our estimation study, we should choose "survival".
 We define the time-at-risk model for the positive control synthesis to be the same as in our estimation settings, and similarly mimic the choices for the **minimum required continuous observation prior to exposure**, **should only the first exposure be included**, **should only the first outcome be included**, as well as **remove people with prior outcomes**.
 Figure \@ref(fig:outcomeModelSettings) shows the settings for the positive control synthesis.

 <div class="figure" style="text-align: center">
 <img src="images/PopulationLevelEstimation/pcSynthesis.png" alt="Negative control outcome cohort definition settings." width="100%" />